oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 # 1 Introduction

-An Information Model (IM) defines the essential content of entities used in computing, independently of how those entities are represented (i.e., [serialized](#24-serialization)) for communication or storage.
+An Information Model (IM) defines the essential content of messages used in computing, independently of how those messages are represented (i.e., [serialized](#24-serialization)) for communication or storage.
 This Committee Note (CN) describes the nature of an IM, and the application of the [JSON Abstract Data